-4.1.3.
-Water Resources
+4.1.4 Water Resources

 In Vanuatu, both ground and surface water is utilised for domestic potable purposes.
 In urban areas, the main water sources are shallow aquifers whereas in rural areas various sources are used such as bores, wells, springs, rivers and rainwater catchments.
 All rural supplies are donor-funded and designed and delivered by either the drilling section or rural water supply operated and managed by the local community.
-Luganville water supply is owned by GoV under the MPU.
-Luganvilles existing water supply system was built by American soldiers during WWII and is now maintained by the PWD in Santo.
-The source is from the spring and water flows into an open well from where it is pumped uphill into the storage tanks.
-Two reservoir tanks are located on hills close by the source which supplies the community and urban centre through gravity mains.
-The storage tank capabilities are 900 and 1100m.
+A reticulated urban water supply is provided by a private company (UNELCO) in Port Vila.
+UNELCO obtain their water supply from both river (Tagabe River, west of Port Vila) and groundwater sources, including a bore located less than 100 m south of VLI.

-In Luganville the groundwater aquifer is under increasing pressure from housing, agriculture and other developments.
-Groundwater quality in the urban centre of Luganville is generally good with only calcium hardness to note.
-The water supply currently does not require treatment other than chlorination; however it in increasingly necessary to relocate the treatment plant at Luganville to the new bore well site to meet the water demand.
+In Port Vila the groundwater aquifer is under increasing pressure from housing, agriculture and other developments.
+Groundwater quality in the urban centre of Port Vila is generally good with only calcium hardness to note.
+The UNELCO water supply currently does not require treatment other than chlorination; however the aquifer level is thought to be decreasing while pumping demands are increasing7.